 \section{Introduction}

-Graph Neural Networks (GNNs) have emerged as the standard for processing graph data, achieving state-of-the-art performance on a wide range of single-graph tasks \citep{gcn,vgae,gin}.
+Graph Neural Networks (GNNs) have emerged as the standard for processing graph data, achieving state-of-the-art performance on a wide range of single-graph tasks \citep{gcn,vgae,gat,gin}.
 However, their fundamental limitation is a lack of generalization: a GNN trained on one graph often fails to transfer to an unseen graph with different features or topology \citep{hu2020}.
 In parallel, the artificial intelligence area has been reshaped by the success of foundation models that exhibit remarkable transferability in domains like language \citep{gpt3} and vision \citep{clip}.
 This confluence of GNNs' limitations and the power of the foundation model paradigm has spurred intense interest in a new frontier: the Graph Foundational Model (GFM).

-However, the extreme heterogeneity in graph data presents a fundamental obstacle to realizing the vision of GFM.
-Unlike text or images, which benefit from a universal vocabulary such as tokens or pixels, graphs lack this common foundation.
-Each graph can possess its own unique and arbitrary feature space, with varying dimensions and semantics; a distinct target space with its own unique structure like discrete classes or continuous values; and a vastly different topological structure \citep{mao24}.
+However, the extreme heterogeneity in graph data presents a fundamental obstacle to realizing this vision.
+Unlike text or images which benefit from a universal vocabulary, graphs lack this common foundation.
+Each graph can possess its own arbitrary feature space, with varying dimensions and semantics; a distinct target space with its own unique structure like discrete classes or continuous values; and a vastly different topological structure \citep{mao24}.
 Consequently, the parameters of a conventional GNN architecture are fundamentally tied to the specific feature and output formats of its training data, making the model inherently non-transferable \citep{hu2020}.
 This core challenge of bridging graph heterogeneity has driven the development of the main GFM paradigms to date \citep{liu25}.